-To view full job descriptions for licensed, classified and administrative/professional technical click here
+To view full job descriptions for classified and administrative/professional technical click here

 Job Description Review Cycle Information

 Each year Aurora Public Schools participates in an annual job description and salary comparison review in order to remain competitive in the metro-area market.
 These job description and salary studies are conducted by Oehm Consulting Services (OCS), which conducts similar studies for 30 other Colorado school districts.
 APS uses this third-party consultant to perform an impartial market analysis and to present objective data and recommendations.
 Furthermore, OCS has the experience, training, and databases to support the results of the market process.

 APS began this process of using a consulting firm in 1996.
 At that time Human Resources met with representatives from OCS, the Classified Employee Council, and the School Executives of Aurora to develop the job description review process and present it to the Board of Education for action.